src-d/regression-retrieval/README.md

 data-retrieval utils regression tester.

 This tool executes several versions of data-retrieval utils and compares query times and resource usage.
-There should be at least two versions specified as arguments in the following way:
+There should be at least one version specified as an argument in the following way:

 * v0.12.1 - release name from github (https://github.com/src-d/your-data-retrieval-util/releases).
 The binary will be downloaded.
 * latest - latest release from github.
 The binary will be downloaded.